Last Updated 19/04/2020

 Disclaimer: Brewing your own alcohol could produce a toxic beverage, infected with nasty bacteria and laced with methanol.
 You could die.
 Use this recipe at your own risk.

-Crikey alcohol is expensive in Australia.
+Crikey alcohol is expensive in Australia, which is particularly bad in these tough coronavirus times.
 Actually everything is expensive in Australia.
 Alcohol is worse because of the ridiculous levels of tax we pay.
 There’s an easy way to save some money and get some of that tax back: brew your own home made apple cider!
 The tax rate on alcohol in Australia is one of the highest in the world, and occasionally there’s activity for increasing the tax rates, from already world leading tax levels (recent alcopop tax hike for example).
 It’s time to take action.
 Even if you don’t like apple cider, it’s time to hit the government’s sleazy revenue raising tactics with some non-violent but possibly disorderly cider brewing protest.

 Brewing cider at home is super easy and super cheap.
 No special equipment is required.
 No long waiting time.
 No meticulous cleaning of dozens of vessels.
 It’s so easy and cheap that you have to try it.
 It also avoids paying extravagant tax and produces a healthier drink due to lack of any additives or preservatives.